 Application for Graduate Certificate in African Studies

-- Submit the application form for the Graduate Certificate in African Studies and obtain the approval and signature of the major professor.
-After the student has completed the requirements for the graduate certificate in African studies, the African Studies Program director or designate will inform the major department that the student has earned the certificate.
+- After the student has completed the requirements for the graduate certificate in African studies, the African Studies Program director or designate will inform the major department that the student has earned the certificate.

 Information about funding through the African Studies Program is available from our website.
 We also encourage our students to explore funding options available through the Institute for Regional and International Studies (IRIS) Awards Office.